 “The big question,” Mickey said over my shoulder, bringing me back to the here and now, “is taxes.”
 I turned.
 “Some people have the hope–” He shrugged his disdain for this opinion. “–that all the town’s tax records were burned up and nobody will have to pay any taxes this year.”

-I nodded, indicating my tacit agreement that this was not how the world worked.
+I shrugged, too, indicating my tacit agreement that this was not how the world worked.

 Mickey ushered me into the store and asked, “Missing any sections from your paper?”

 I laughed.
 “All sections were checked and approved, thanks.
 No, I’m here to look at the roof, if that’s okay.”

 My employer couldn’t have made it to the roof of the store — at least not with her dignity intact — but since the roof might be a crime scene, I thought I should look it over.

 He shrugged.
 “Detective stuff?
 Go ahead.”
 He gestured at the metal ladder.